The Truth About Princess Diana's Relationship With Sarah Ferguson

 Sarah Ferguson felt snubbed throughout Princess Diana's wedding preparations

 Because Princess Diana and Sarah Ferguson were close friends and distant relatives, it was pretty surprising that Diana didn't invite Sarah to her wedding reception at Buckingham Palace after the larger ceremony.
 According to royal expert Tom Quinn, the snub didn't go unnoticed.
-As he said in the documentary Fergie Vs Diana: Royal Wives at War, "I think she was astonished to discover she wasn't being invited to the wedding breakfast."
-In fact, Sarah was so hurt by the snub that she was left feeling "quite worthless and unfit as a person," according to psychologist Jo Hemmings (via Express).
+As he said in the documentary "Fergie Vs Diana: Royal Wives at War" (via Express), "I think she was astonished to discover she wasn't being invited to the wedding breakfast."
+In fact, Sarah was so hurt by the snub that she was left feeling "quite worthless and unfit as a person," according to psychologist Jo Hemmings.

 However, the documentary revealed that it hadn't been Diana's idea to leave her friend out of the reception.
 As it turns out, Diana actually wanted Sarah to be there.
-She'd even wanted to name her as one of her Ladies-in-Waiting.
+She'd even wanted to name her as one of her ladies-in-waiting.
 However, as royal commentator Lizzie Cundy explained, "I think the Royal Family felt Sarah wasn't posh enough," she revealed.
 Apparently, it was during this period that tensions began to form in the women's friendship.

 Sarah Ferguson and Princess Diana met for a weekly lunch

-In spite of the snubs caused by royal protocol during the lead up to Princess Diana's wedding, she and Sarah Ferguson remained incredibly close in the early years of Diana's marriage to Prince Charles.
-In the documentary Fergie Vs Diana: Royal Wives At War, experts on the royal family explained that Diana saw Sarah as a loyal and trusted friend at the time.
+Regardless of the drama surrounding the royal wedding, Sarah Ferguson and Princess Diana's remained incredibly close in the early years of Diana's marriage to King Charles III.
+In the documentary "Fergie Vs Diana: Royal Wives At War" (via Express), experts on the royal family explained that Diana saw Sarah as a loyal and trusted friend at the time.
 In fact, she relied on having weekly catch-ups with her confidant.
 As author Kate Nicholl said, "They would frequently meet for lunch.
-Often once a week" (via Express).
+Often once a week."
 If lunch wasn't possible, Sarah would come to the Palace for tea.

 Sarah Ferguson introduced Princess Diana to astrology in 1986